qaware/x-forwarded-filter/README.md

   - `X-Forwarded-Host`
   - `X-Forwarded-Port`
   - `X-Forwarded-Proto`
-- Additionally for both cases: `X-Forwarded-Prefix` to adapt the `getContextPath` result is supported.
+- Additionally for both cases: `X-Forwarded-Prefix` is supported to adapt the `getContextPath` result.

-Features:
+**Features:**
-- Supports adapting the scheme, host, port and prefix(contextPath) of `HttpServletRequest`'s by replacing them transparently using the information from the (x-)forwarded* header(s).
+- Supports adapting  `HttpServletRequest`'s  scheme, host, port and prefix(contextPath)by replacing them transparently using the information from (x-)forwarded* http header(s).
-- Supports `HttpServletResponse.sendRedirect(location)` by rewriting them accordingly
+- Supports `HttpServletResponse.sendRedirect(location)` by rewriting it accordingly
 - Processing of headers and extracting parts (e.g. form `Forwarded` ) is case insensitive
   - valid: X-Forwarded-Host, x-forwarded-host, X-forwarded-HOST,..
 - Supports multiple headers of same name in request -> use Find-First-Strategy